 At present, the following countries/jurisdictions are entirely blocked from using the Nash platform:

-Afghanistan, Algeria, Bolivia, China, Cuba, Ecuador, Eritrea, Hong Kong, Indonesia, Iran, Ivory Coast, Kyrgyzstan, Japan, Lebanon, Libya, Morocco, Myanmar, Namibia, Nepal, North Korea, Pakistan, Somalia, South Korea, South Sudan, Syria, Ukraine, Venezuela, Vietnam, Yemen.
+Afghanistan, Algeria, Bolivia, Belarus, Bosnia, Burundi, Colombia, Congo (Brazzaville), Democratic Republic of the Congo, Cuba, Ecuador, Egypt, Eritrea, Ethiopia, Guinea, Guinea-Bissau, Guyana, Iran, Iraq, Ivory Coast, Kyrgyzstan, Laos, Lebanon, Libya, Maldives, Mali, Morocco, Myanmar, Namibia, Nepal, North Korea, Pakistan, Philippines, Somalia, South Sudan, Sudan, Syria, Trinidad and Tobago, Tunisia, Uganda, Vanuatu, Venezuela, Vietnam, Yemen.

-Canada and New Zealand are not presently able to trade on the Nash Exchange, but may utilize all other features of the platform (e.g. token staking).
+Canada, China, Indonesia, Japan, New Zealand, and South Korea are not presently able to trade on our Layer-2 exchange, but may utilize all other features of the platform (e.g. token staking).

-Unfortunately, Nash cannot operate at present in California and New York.
+Unfortunately, Nash cannot operate any services in New York.

 Last updated 1st October 2021.